Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Other updates:
-  + The internal data buffering mechanism in the burst buffer driver is removed.
+  + The internal data buffering mechanism used in the burst buffer driver is removed.
 This mechanism caches the request data in memory until the accumulated size is more than 8 MiB, so the write requests to burst buffers can be aligned with 8 MiB boundaries.
 However, experiments on Cray DataWarp